Power of Attorney | Read Time 3-5 Minutes.

 What is a power of attorney?

 A power of attorney is when an individual, (known as the donor) elects someone else (known as the attorney) to handle their affairs should they need it.
 This includes responsibility over your finances and health and wellbeing, should you become sick.

 Your attorney, and their responsibilities, are entirely up to you.
-That person must only do what you have asked of them and must not act beyond their duties.
+However, that person must only do what you have asked of them and must not act beyond their duties.
 You can have more than one power of attorney, as long as they are over 18 and are capable of making decisions.

 What is an Lpa?